springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-course-summary/step1.md

 # Course Recap

-In this course. we learned fundamental concepts of Cloud Native Buildpacks and looked at three different platforms for building images using Cloud Native Buildpacks:
+In this course. we learned fundamental concepts of Cloud Native Buildpacks and looked at three different platforms for building images:

 1. `pack` - local CLI tool
 2. Spring Boot Maven/Gradle plug-ins